 Honestly, I don’t believe any butane torch should lack an anti-flare neck.
 It is an extremely important feature that prevents you from burning yourself.
 It makes it possible to use the torch in any angle without risking the flame flaring into your fingers.
 At least, the best butane torches have this feature installed in the torch head.

 An ideal butane torch should have ignition that's easily accessible.
 A simple press of a button should do the trick.
 In more sophisticated types, you’ll find an a hands-free on/off feature in the butane torch.

-Any tool used in the art of jewelry crafting should be comfortable to use.
+Any tool used in the art of jewelry crafting, like drills for jewelry, should be comfortable to use.
 That’s because these crafts are lengthy and it takes hours to make a sophisticated piece of necklace, jump rings, or bangle.
 Look for a butane torch with a lighter design with ergonomics in mind.
 It should be comfortable to use even and not hurt your hands after hours of use.

 How To Clean Butane Torch For Jewelry Making?